Fairforest Elementary School Is Proud To Be A Title I School!

 AdvancED STEM Accreditation since 2016

-Thriving twelve-year partnership with Michelin North America
+Thriving thirteen-year partnership with Michelin North America

 Title I School with focus on literacy, math, and family engagement